Tczew County

 Tczew County is bordered by Gdańsk County to the north, Malbork County, Sztum County and Kwidzyn County to the east, Świecie County to the south, and Starogard County to the west.

-Administrative division
+Administrative divisions

 The county is subdivided into six gminas (one urban, two urban-rural and three rural).
 These are listed in the following table, in descending order of population.